 This illustration series was awarded Second Prize at the Mikkeli Illustration Triennale 2017.

-These are illustrations I made in 2018 for various business related topics, pension funds, company IT security, CEO successors, …
+These are illustrations I made in 2018 for various business related topics, pension funds, company IT security, CEO successors, stock buy-back …

 I have been making very many business related illustrations for clients like Canadian Business, Neue Zürcher Zeitung and Wirtschaftswoche and many others.